Documentation¶

 list[Article]

-To fetch all the responses information and content on an article.
+To fetch all the responses/comments information and textual content.

 None